Freedom of religion in Malaysia: Automatic conversion of minors following parental conversion

-Conversion of minor by one parent
+Unilateral conversion of minor by one parent

-In the case of Chang Ah Mee v Jbt.
-Hal Ehwal Agama Islam (2003) heard in the Sabah High Court, the father converted to Islam and converted the child to Islam without consent or knowledge of the mother, Chang Ah Mee, on 28 July 1998.
+In the case of Chang Ah Mee v Jabatan Hal Ehwal Agama Islam, Majlis Ugama Islam Sabah in 2003 heard in the Sabah High Court, the father converted to Islam and converted the child to Islam without consent or knowledge of the mother, Chang Ah Mee, on 28 July 1998.
 The mother gained custody of the child on 13 November 1998 and subsequently sued to declare the conversion void.

 The court determined that as a state court, it had jurisdiction over all state matters even those concerning Islam.
 Further, based upon the Federal Constitution (article 12), The Guardianship of Infants Ordinance (Sabah) 1999, The Law Reform (Marriage and Divorce) Act, 1976 and The Administration of Islamic Law Enactment 1992 (Sabah) determined the conversion of a two-year-old child to be void.

 In 2003, this issue became prominent again in the case of Shamala Sathiyaseelan v Dr. Jeyaganesh C. Mogarajah.
 In the first hearing before the High Court, Shamala Sathiyaseelan sought (1) to bring committal proceedings against the father of the infants for breach of the interim custody order of the High Court of 17 April 2003, and (2) to declare that she was not bound by any decisions, order or proceedings of the syariah court.

 Earlier the High Court had granted custody to Shamala Sathiyaseelan with access for the father.
 He failed to return the children to her on 25 May 2003.
 Shamala and Jeyaganesh were married under Hindu rites registered under the jurisdiction of the Law Reform Act.
 The husband converted to Islam on 19 November 2002.
 On 25 November 2002 he converted the children without the mother's knowledge or consent.
 They were still not divorced at the time.

 Without knowledge of Shamala he then obtained a custody order in the syariah court on 30 January 2003.

 The High Court ruled that the custody order issued by the syariah court "did not change the interim civil court order".
 They ruled that the syariah court order "is not binding on the plaintiff wife who is non-Muslim".
 The interim custody order of the High Court and proceedings were binding on the now Muslim husband as matters arising out of the Hindu marriage registered under the Law Reform Act.
 As his Hindu wife did not file for divorce, she remains "his unconverted wife" under this law.